ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.43] 05.06.2018 =
+* Update: references to non-existed roles are removed from the URE role additional options data storage after any role update.
+* Fix: Additional options section view for the current role was not refreshed properly after other current role selection.

 = [4.42] 16.05.2018 =
 * Fix: Type checking was added (URE_Lib::restore_visual_composer_caps()) to fix "Warning: Invalid argument supplied for foreach() in .../user-role-editor-pro/includes/classes/ure-lib.php on line 315".